LucaCode/express-jwtoken/README.md

 (decrypted token) to the request object.
 If there is no token or the token is not valid the assigned value will be null.
 You also can provide extra options as a parameter.

->Notice that the engine with the default options will use cookies to set, get or remove the signed token from a client.
+>Notice that the engine with the default options will use a cookie to set, get or remove the signed token from a client.
 So make sure that you use the **cookie-parser** before using the JwtEngine if you don't provide custom options.

 ```typescript